Libyan army launches push for order in troubled Benghazi

 Stability in the region is key for oil supplies as around 60 percent of oil production comes from the country’s eastern half.

-Hundreds of armored troop carriers and army trucks mounted with guns drove through the old city near the Corniche after Friday prayers, cheered by residents tired of violence, witnesses said.
+Hundreds of armoured troop carriers and army trucks mounted with guns drove through the old city near the Corniche after Friday prayers, cheered by residents tired of violence, witnesses said.

 “We stand by the people,” Wanis Bukhmada, commander of special forces in Benghazi, told a crowd.
 “We won’t allow anyone to mess around with security anymore.”